-- Ensure a minimum time for eating, once the student is seated, of 15 minutes for breakfast and 20 minutes for lunch. - Require all schools to make breakfast available for students who arrive at school on the school bus less than 15 minutes before the first bell rings and allow the student at least 15 minutes to eat the breakfast. - Assure dining areas are attractive and include enough seating to accommodate all students who would like to sit and eat lunch, as well as enough serving areas to minimize student wait time in line. - Do not use food as a reward or a punishment as part of the school discipline plan for student behaviors.
+- Ensure a minimum time for eating, once the student is seated, of 15 minutes for breakfast and 20 minutes for lunch. - Require all schools to make breakfast available for students who arrive at school on the school bus less than 15 minutes before the first bell rings and allow the student at least 15 minutes to eat the breakfast. - Assure dining areas are attractive and include enough seating to accommodate all students who would like to sit and eat lunch, as well as enough serving areas to minimize student wait time in line. - Do not use food as a punishment for student behaviors.
 If food is used as part of a learning experience, promote healthy options and ensure a safe environment as it relates to food allergies/medical conditions.
 (Attachment 4) - Encourage students and staff to start each day with a healthy breakfast since those who come to school or work hungry may find it difficult to stay alert and learn. - Require potable water be made available to children at no charge in the place where lunch meals are served during the meal service. - Restrict access of meals from commercial establishments that lack nutritional integrity as defined by the USDA Nutrition Standards.